Independent Review of Qualifications and Assessment

 Phase one: Draft vision statement and principles

 Phase one of the Review was live between August and September 2022.
 Phase one sought views on a draft vision statement and principles.
-Responses were received from 12 Collaborative Community Groups and 13 allied discussion groups.
+Responses were received from 12 Collaborative Community Groups and 2 allied discussion groups.
 A total of 221 responses were received from a survey sent to schools and colleges.
 A number of schools and colleges held group discussions with multiple teachers/lecturers and learners, and these responses were submitted on behalf of the group.
 The feedback from phase one has been independently analysed.
 Read the associated report (December 2022).

-Our intention is that decisions taken in the future should always be considered in the context of the vision and principles which we have developed and continue to iterate as we progress through phase three.
+Our intention was that decisions taken in the future should always be considered in the context of the vision and principles which we have developed and continue to iterate as we progress through phase three.

 Phase two: Exploring options for the future of qualifications and assessment

 Phase two of the Review opened in October 2022 and the Review held a public consultation which closed on 13 January 2023.
-Views were gathered on different ways on which the Vision and Principles might be put into practice.
+Views were gathered on different ways on which the vision and principles might be put into practice.
 It also included the opportunity to suggest other approaches.
 The purpose of phase two was to identify a preferred model for qualifications and assessment.

 Phase three: Testing the preferred model